5 min read

 — Real Gem team

-With the business context in mind, I identified 3 key challenges that Real Gem currently faced.
+We identified 3 key challenges that Real Gem currently faced.

-Unclear Brand Value
+Poor Brand Value

 How might we create an online experience that helps customers explore, compare, and understand Real Gem’s products so they arrive in-store prepared to buy?